ascooke/LiveSplit.Crash/README.md

 - Right-click and select Edit Splits
 - Select Crash Bandicoot NST as the game (if it's not already)
 - Click the Activate button underneath the attempt count
+- If desired, click the Settings button to configure the autosplitter

+If for some reason LiveSplit doesn't find the autosplitter automatically:

+- Download LiveSplit.Crash.dll from the Releases section
+- Move the DLL to your LiveSplit/Components folder (you should see lots of other DLL's in there)
+- Open LiveSplit, then right-click and select Edit Layout
+- Add the autosplitter (under the Control category)
+- If desired, click Layout Settings (or double-click the newly-added component) to configure the autosplitter

 ## Known deficiencies